ys/bonjour/content/shop/100-cool-zines/index.en.md

 Text is in english 🇬🇧

 This edition is a limited edition.
-Only 22 available.
+Only 22 will be available.

 ## Preorder available soon.